 However, security is not the only reason why you would choose to use the SCP protocol.
 Many administrators choose SCP because it is often much faster than TFTP or FTP.
 SCP’s faster transfer speed means that the user spends less time waiting for files to transfer across an enterprise grade network.
 In addition many SCP servers incorporate SFTP and FTP protocols as part of their platform.
 This makes SCP servers a core part of many IT administrators’ toolkits.

 Generally speaking, SCP is used to transfer files via a medium that isn’t secure.
 For example, if you’re looking to transfer files across the internet, SCP would be a good choice.
-The reason is that the internet can be accessed by anyone so it’s a good idea to pick a protocol with inbuilt security.
+The reason being is that the internet can be accessed by anyone, so it’s a good idea to pick a protocol with inbuilt security.
 In this scenario, less secure protocols like TFTP would be unsuitable because they could be accessed by unauthorized users.

 In most cases SCP is used within the context of a network.
 SCP is primarily used to deliver firmware updates and configuration files to other devices on a secure basis.
 This is because it takes a long time to install firmware updates manually on a per-device basis across a large network.
 It makes more sense to use an SCP server to push firmware updates straight to devices without wading through tons of different systems.